 Asthma: There is one report linking an asthma attack with taking glucosamine.
 It is not known for sure if glucosamine was the cause of the asthma attack.
 Until more is known, people with asthma should be cautious about taking products that contain glucosamine.

 Diabetes: Some early research suggested that glucosamine sulfate might raise blood sugar in people with diabetes.
 However, more recent and more reliable research now shows that glucosamine sulfate does not seem to affect blood sugar control in people with type 2 diabetes.
 Glucosamine appears to be safe for most people with diabetes, but blood sugar should be monitored closely.

 High cholesterol: Animal research suggests that glucosamine may increase cholesterol levels.
 In contrast, glucosamine does not seem to increase cholesterol levels in humans.
 However, some early research suggests that glucosamine might increase insulin levels.
 This might cause cholesterol levels to increase.
-To be cautious, if you take glucosamine sulfate and have high cholesterol.
-Monitor your cholesterol levels closely.
+To be on the safe side, monitor your cholesterol levels closely if you take glucosamine sulfate and have high cholesterol.

 Shellfish allergy: Because some glucosamine sulfate products are made from the shells of shrimp, lobsters or crabs, there is concern that glucosamine products might cause allergic reactions in people who are allergic to shellfish.
 However, allergic reactions in people with shellfish allergy are typically caused by the meat of shellfish, not the shell.
 There are no reports of allergic reactions to glucosamine in people who are allergic to shellfish.
 There is also some information that people with shellfish allergy can safely take glucosamine products.

 Surgery: Glucosamine sulfate might affect blood sugar levels and might interfere with blood sugar control during and after surgery.
 Stop taking glucosamine sulfate at least 2 weeks before a scheduled surgery.